Python-SIP/sip/sphinx/c_api.rst

         C/C++ instance hasn't been wrapped.

+.. cfunction:: int sipGetState(PyObject *transferObj)

+    The :directive:`%ConvertToTypeCode` directive requires that the provided code returns an ``int`` describing the state of the converted value.
+The state usually depends on any transfers of ownership that have been requested.
+This is a convenience function that returns the correct state when the converted value is a temporary.

+    :param transferObj:
+        the object that describes the requested transfer of ownership.
+    :return:
+        the state of the converted value.

 .. cfunction:: PyObject *sipGetWrapper(void *cppptr, sipWrapperType *type)

     This returns a borrowed reference to the wrapped instance object for a C